yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 nvram set wan_ifname=eth1         # the wireless interface }}}

 Then configure the interfaces normally.
-For example, assuming the wifi interface uses DHCP and the LAN interface has the static IP address {{{192.168.2.1}}}:
+Be sure not to use the same subnet for lan and wlan.
+For example, assuming the wifi interface uses DHCP and the LAN interface is choosen to have the static IP address {{{192.168.2.1}}}:

 {{{
 nvram set lan_ipaddr=192.168.2.1